 Certification Assessment is ongoing by the instructor along with a multiple choice question paper, and a three year qualification will be issued to the learner, subject to assessment.
 For those wishing to complete the full Level 2 qualification, this course must be completed within 6 weeks.

-Numbers A maximum of 12 students are allowed and must be a minimum of 14 years of age and a certificate can be offered to all, subject to assessment.
+Numbers A minimum of 4 maximum and a of 8 students are allowed and must be a minimum of 14 years of age and a certificate can be offered to all, subject to assessment.
 A student cannot assume a responsibility in the workplace until they reach the age of 16, and then it is the employer’s responsibility to ensure that the student is suitable for that role.